Makerspace-Ashoka/Simple-Rules_Strange-Worlds-IST_YSP_-26/docs-bak/explore-patterns.md

 ## Welcome to Your Game of Life Adventure!

-You're about to embark on an exploration of Conway's Game of Life - a world where simple rules create astonishingly complex behaviors.
+You're about to embark on an exploration of [Conway's Game of Life](https://playgameoflife.com/)- a world where simple rules create astonishingly complex behaviors.
 Unlike typical games, this "zero-player game" invented by mathematician John Conway in 1970 evolves on its own once you set up the initial conditions.

 :::tip Fun Fact
-Conway initially offered a $50 prize to anyone who could create a pattern that would grow indefinitely.
+Conway initially offered a $50,000 prize to anyone who could create a pattern that would grow indefinitely.
 The prize was claimed within months!
 :::

+For this workshop we also made our [own implementation ](https://editor.p5js.org/DeeprajPandey/sketches/x6ZYwk4nx)of the Conway's Game of Life.

 ## The Discovery Approach